vouch/vouch-proxy/README.md

 ### I'm getting an infinite redirect loop which returns me to my IdP (Google/Okta/GitHub/...)

-Double check that you are running Vouch and your apps on a common domain that can share cookies.
-For example, `vouch.youdomain.com` and `app.youdomain.com` can share cookies on the `.youdomain.com` domain.
+Double check that you are running Vouch Proxy and your apps on a common domain that can share cookies.
+For example, `vouch.yourdomain.com` and `app.yourdomain.com` can share cookies on the `.yourdomain.com` domain.
 (It will not work if you are trying to use `vouch.yourdomain.org` and `app.yourdomain.net`.)

 You may need to explicitly define the domain that the cookie should be set on.
 You can do this in the config file by setting the option: